Celo Staking Rewards

 Key considerations

 What makes a good validator?
 Validators are critical to the success of the Celo network.
-Choosing the right validator means taking into account a number of factors, some of which are listed below.
+Choosing the right validator means considering several factors, some of which are listed below.

 - Proven Identification: Validators and groups who supply verifiable DNS claims can securely prove that they are the entity responsible for a validator or group.

 - Voting Cap: Celo sets out a voting cap for each validator group.
-This cap is set to be the number of votes that would be needed to elect all validators, plus one more validator.
+This cap is the number of votes needed to elect all validators plus one more validator.
 The cap is enforced at the time of voting: no user can cast a vote if it exceeds the votes allowed for the cap.
 A group’s cap rises when adding a new validator or the total amount of voting Locked increases.
-If a validator chooses to leave, or the amount of Locked falls, the cap reduces.
-When choosing a validator group, it is important to choose only those below the cap threshold.
+If a validator chooses to leave or the number of locked falls, the cap reduces.
+When selecting a validator group, choosing only those below the cap threshold is important.

-- Reliability: Votes should be allocated to those who are reliable.
-This is because the BFT consensus implemented by Celo relies on two-thirds of participants positively contributing honestly to the network.
+- Reliability: Votes should be allocated to reliable participants.
+Celo's BFT consensus relies on two-thirds of participants positively contributing honestly to the network.

 - No Recent Slashing: It is important to look for groups that have suffered minimal slashing.
 While a voter’s funds are never at risk, poorly performing validators are harmful to overall network health.
-Choosing a good validator improves the performance of the network while also increasing rewards.
+Choosing a good validator improves the network's performance while increasing rewards.

-- Running an Attestation Service: The Attestation Service allows users to verify that they have access to a phone number, and map it to an address.
-It’s a service that validators have the option of running, and it makes it easier for new users to begin using Celo.
+- Running an Attestation Service: The Attestation Service allows users to verify that they can access a phone number and map it to an address.
+It’s a service that validators can run, making it easier for new users touseg Celo.

 Validator Requirements

-As there are a limited number of validators allowed in the network, reliable infrastructure is critical.
-The current requirement for running a validator is 10,000 CELO to be registered, and 10,000 CELO per member validator to register a Validator Group.
+A limited number of validators are allowed in the network, so reliable infrastructure is critical.
+The current requirement for running a validator is 10,000 CELO to be registered and 10,000 CELO per member validator to register a Validator Group.
 For a full outline of staking requirements for validators, see here.